thrackle-io/rules-engine/docs/userGuides/Architecture/Client/PROTOCOL_TOKEN_MINIMAL_IMPLEMENTATION.md

 function getHandlerAddress() external view override returns (address)
 ```

-## CheckAllRules Hook
+## checkAllRules Hook

-The token must also override the _beforeTokenTransfer function and add a call to the CheckAllRules hook defined in the IProtocolTokenHandler interface (using the handler address set in the above functions).
+The token must also override the _beforeTokenTransfer function and add a call to the checkAllRules hook defined in the IProtocolTokenHandler interface (using the handler address set in the above functions).
 Example:

 ```c